MarkymarkLee/E-MoTChi/README.md

 ## Key Features

-1. Traditional Mandarin to Emoji:
+1. Traditional Mandarin to Emoji (with the power of understanding homophonic)
-2. Emoji to Traditional Mandarin:
+2. Emoji to Traditional Mandarin (with the power of understanding homophonic)
-3. Performance:

 ## Model